rohidtzz/ModernDBCompare/README.md

 ### Original License Notice

-This project is based on compalex by Dmitriy Karpuk (dkarpuk).
+This project is based on compalex by Dmitriy Levsha (dlevsha).
 Original project copyright (c) 2021, Levsha Dmitry.

 ## 🤝 Contributing